-Answer Score Strength of insolvency framework index (0-16) 14.0 Commencement of proceedings index (0-3) 3.0 What procedures are available to a DEBTOR when commencing insolvency proceedings? (a) Debtor may file for both liquidation and reorganization 1.0 Does the insolvency framework allow a CREDITOR to file for insolvency of the debtor? (a) Yes, a creditor may file for both liquidation and reorganization 1.0 What basis for commencement of the insolvency proceedings is allowed under the insolvency framework? (c) Both (a) and (b) options are available, but only one of them needs to be complied with 1.0 Management of debtor's assets index (0-6) 6.0 Does the insolvency framework allow the continuation of contracts supplying essential goods and services to the debtor?
+Answer Score Strength of insolvency framework index (0-16) 14.0 Commencement of proceedings index (0-3) 3.0 What procedures are available to a DEBTOR when commencing insolvency proceedings? (a) Debtor may file for both liquidation and reorganization 1.0 Does the insolvency framework allow a CREDITOR to file for insolvency of the debtor? (a) Yes, a creditor may file for both liquidation and reorganization 1.0 What basis for commencement of the insolvency proceedings is allowed under the insolvency framework? (a) Debtor is generally unable to pay its debts as they mature (b) The value of debtor's liabilities exceeds the value of its assets (c) Both (a) and (b) options are available, but only one of them needs to be complied with 1.0 Management of debtor's assets index (0-6) 6.0 Does the insolvency framework allow the continuation of contracts supplying essential goods and services to the debtor?
 Yes 1.0 Does the insolvency framework allow the rejection by the debtor of overly burdensome contracts?
 Yes 1.0 Does the insolvency framework allow avoidance of preferential transactions?
 Yes 1.0 Does the insolvency framework allow avoidance of undervalued transactions?
 Yes 1.0 Does the insolvency framework provide for the possibility of the debtor obtaining credit after commencement of insolvency proceedings?
 Yes 1.0 Does the insolvency framework assign priority to post-commencement credit? (b) Yes over ordinary unsecured creditors but not over secured creditors 1.0 Reorganization proceedings index (0-3) 3.0 Which creditors vote on the proposed reorganization plan? (b) Only creditors whose rights are affected by the proposed plan 1.0 Does the insolvency framework require that dissenting creditors in reorganization receive at least as much as what they would obtain in a liquidation?
 Yes 1.0 Are the creditors divided into classes for the purposes of voting on the reorganization plan, does each class vote separately and are creditors in the same class treated equally?
 Yes 1.0 Creditor participation index (0-4) 2.0 Does the insolvency framework require approval by the creditors for selection or appointment of the insolvency representative?
+No 0.0

-No 0.0 Does the insolvency framework require approval by the creditors for sale of substantial assets of the debtor?
+Does the insolvency framework require approval by the creditors for sale of substantial assets of the debtor?
 No 0.0 Does the insolvency framework provide that a creditor has the right to request information from the insolvency representative?
 Yes 1.0 Does the insolvency framework provide that a creditor has the right to object to decisions accepting or rejecting creditors' claims?
 Yes 1.0